ngs-doo/dsl-php-tutorial/README.md

     After registration, you should be logged in.
 Click on the 'New project' button.
 This will create an empty new project.
 Now you can change its name to 'Blog' (this will make model classes reside in default \Blog namespace).
 Go to 'Downloads' section and download the zipped project files.
 Create a folder named 'dsl-platform' in '/app' folder of your Laravel installation and extract the download there.
 Now you should have two folders inside: dsl and platform.
 Platform folder contains necessary source files and generated code.
 The 'dsl' folder will be used to store .dsl files in which we'll describe our application data domain (models).

     We need to make Laravel recognize the DSL bundle.
-Normally, we'd make a separate bundle which handles initailization, but we'll skip that here and just glue registration at the beginning of start/global.php file:
+Normally, we'd make a separate bundle which handles initialization, but we'll skip that here and just glue registration at the beginning of start/global.php file:

     ```php
         require_once(__DIR__.'/../dsl-platform/platform/Bootstrap.php');